If you want to be successful in any business or project, including software development, risk management is of the utmost importance.

 Stakeholder risks are more related to general business risks rather than technical risks.

-Usually, stakeholder risks arise from misaligned expectations, changing requirements to the project scope, and a general lack of engagement and communication between stakeholders and those in project management.
+Usually, stakeholder risks arise from misaligned expectations, changing requirements for the project scope, and a general lack of engagement and communication between stakeholders and those in project management.

 The only way to solve this is to make sure that you are communicating effectively and that there are regular updates on both sides throughout the entire software development process.